 It’ll take a few years to see if this plan takes effect.
 So what can you do to save more and pay less on prescription drugs in the meantime?
 Here are five suggestions to keep in mind:

 Pharmacies charge dispensing fees to help cover the cost of filling the prescription and discussing your treatment with you.
-They are required to post the amount they charge.
-You may be surprised by how much dispensing fees and services offered differ among pharmacies.
+They’re required to post the amount they charge.
+The difference among dispensing fees and services provided among pharmacies may surprise you.

 2. Buy generic drugs

-A generic drug is clinically identical to the brand-name product, with the same active ingredients, but can cost considerably less.
-According to Health Canada, nearly half of all prescriptions filled by pharmacies today use generic drugs, and some hospitals prescribe generic drugs almost exclusively.
+A generic drug is clinically identical to the brand-name product.
+It has the same active ingredients, but can cost considerably less.
+According to Health Canada, nearly half of all prescriptions filled by pharmacies today use generic drugs.
+Plus, some hospitals prescribe generic drugs almost exclusively.
 The quality standards for brand-name drugs and generic drugs are the same.
-Some company plans automatically switch you to a generic drug when such a choice is available, or only cover you for the cost of the generic equivalent.
+Some company plans automatically switch you to a generic drug when such a choice is available.
+Or, they’ll only cover you for the cost of the generic equivalent.

 3. Get a longer supply of medications for chronic conditions

-If your doctor suggests you try out a new medication, ask if the manufacturer has given the doctor any free samples.
+Has your doctor suggested you try out a new medication?
+Ask if the manufacturer has given the doctor any free samples.

-As part of your regular visits, ask your doctor and pharmacist to re-evaluate your medications to make sure they are all working as planned and to determine whether you still need to take them all.
+As part of your regular visits, ask your doctor and pharmacist to re-evaluate your medications.
+It’s a great way to make sure they’re all working as planned.
+You can also determine whether you still need to take them all.
 Don’t stop taking a prescription medicine without consulting your physician.

-Although you may not approach buying prescription drugs in the same way as you think about groceries, clothing or other spending, it still pays to be a smart consumer.
+Perhaps you may not approach buying prescription drugs in the same way as you think about groceries or clothing.
+But it still pays to be a smart consumer.